pereznetworks/Library-Manager/README.md

       6: restart the server app ( for my app, npm start), this create a new db
       7: stop the server
       8: run sequelize db:seed:all
-      9: add the desired model associations back in
+      9: add the desired model associations back into models/index.js
       10: restart the server app
       11: when your db starts up, it will check the model associations...
       12: if no errors, your good to go, otherwise back to drawing board
       13: with good associations...
-          now can access a page that runs code that runs query and see if the associations work as expected with seed data in the tables
+          now can access a page that runs code that runs a query that uses the models and see if the associations work as expected with seed data in the tables

-    Date Formatting:

-        use DATATYPES. or Sequelize.DATEONLY for yyyy-mm-dd dates ie...
-2018-10-11

     [back to Content Menu](#contents)